marzeverett/frost_prediction/README.md

 Figure out what you are going to do in terms of metrics and data wrangling.
 Some of this data is already wrangled, so that is helpful.

-2 weeks (at least)
-If could get rid of convolutional requirement, would likely be worth it.

-Not sure if committee is going to like that.

-How are we going to work out the time value of this?????????